Welcome to Croatia

 Ribarska Festa-Fisherman festivals in an Istrian town of Vrsar is a unique experience, available at Adriatic

-Kopacki Rit-Exciting birdwatching on one of the largest wetlands in Europe
+Birdwatching in Kopacki Rit-Exciting birdwatching on one of the largest wetlands in Europe

 Skiing and Snowboarding-Northern Croatia boasts a few decent skiing locations in winter.